A representative of $R\Gamma(N,T)$ for higher dimensional twists of $\mathbb Z_p^r(1)$

 where $d_N$ is the inertia degree of $N/\Q_p$.
 By Corollary \ref{Hi} and recalling Lemma \ref{UL1hat}, we obtain \begin{enumerate} \item[(i)] $H^1(N, T) \cong \calF(\p_N)\times \Z_p$, \item[(ii)] $H^2(N, T) \cong \Z_p/d_N\Z_p\times \Z_p$. \end{enumerate} \end{example}

 \end{section}

-\begin{section}*{Acknowledgements} I would like to thank Werner Bley for encouraging me to generalize some of the results from our common paper \cite{BC2}, for sharing some of his insights and for suggesting some improvements to the final version of the manuscript.
+\begin{section}*{Acknowledgements} I would like to thank Werner Bley for encouraging me to generalize some of the results from our common paper \cite{BC2}, for sharing some of his insights and for his careful reading of the final version of the manuscript and for suggesting some improvements, including a new and nicer version of Lemma \ref{fixedpoints}.
 I am also very grateful to Cornelius Greither for his comments and for helping me to fix some problems. \end{section}